-This curriculum is designed to prepare for direct job entry into the hotel, catering, restaurant and resort management fields.
-Emphasis is placed upon the management of food services, food preparation and middle-level hotel administration.
-Basic principles of operation and management are stressed.
-Concentration is on the practical application of these principles, involving the most up-to-date techniques of the industry.
-The specific courses are implemented by a practicum that gives the student a significant period of on-the-job experience, while specialized offerings are supplemented by liberal arts and basic business courses.
-A limited number of scholarships are available from the industry annually.
-In addition, there is an existing and continuing oppurtunity for an internship with Disney World, Orlando, FL as well as a working relationship with Seafarers International Union.
+Concentration is on the practical application of managerial principles involving the most up-to-date techinques of the industry.
+The specific courses are complemented by a practicum that gives the student a significant period of on-the-job experience, while specialized offerings are supplemented by liberal arts and basic hospitality business courses.

-First Year First Semester SemHrs.
-Second Semester Sem Hrs.
-ENG 101 - English Composition 3 ENG 261 - Technical Communications or FYE 101 - First Year Experience 1 HRM 105 - Sanitation and Safety 3 SPE 125 - Fundamentals of Speech 3 HRM 101 - Fundamentals of Food 3 HRM 122 - Food Purchasing 3 HRM 109 - Nutrition and Menu HRM 126 - Quantity Food Preparation 4 Planning 3 CIS 104 - Hospitality Computer Applications 3 Social Science Elective 3 HRM 132 - Property Management and 15-16 Housekeeping 3 Health & Physical Education 1 HRM 260 - H&R Work Experience Practicum n 0 17
+First Year First Semester Second Semester FYI 101 - First Year Experience 1 ENG 261 - Technical Communications or ENG 101 - English Composition 3 SPE 125 - Fundamentals of Speech 3 HRM 105 - Sanitation & Safety 3 HRM 122 - Food Purchasing 3 HRM 101 - Fundamentals of Food 3 HRM 232 - Conference/Meeting Planning 3 HRM 110 - Human Resource Management 3 CIS 104 - Hospitality Computer Application 3 Social Science Elective 3 HRM 132 - Property Management 3 15 /16 Health & Physical Education Elective 1 HRM 260 - H & R Work Experience 0 16